U.S. News Rankings

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.

-The student-faculty ratio at University of San Francisco is 16:1, and the school has 52.9 percent of its classes with fewer than 20 students.
-The most popular majors at University of San Francisco include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Psychology, General; Marketing/Marketing Management, General; and Speech Communication and Rhetoric.
-The average freshman retention rate, an indicator of student satisfaction, is 83.5 percent.
+The student-faculty ratio at University of San Francisco is 15:1, and the school has 46.4 percent of its classes with fewer than 20 students.
+The most popular majors at University of San Francisco include: Registered Nursing/Registered Nurse; Business Administration and Management, General; Psychology, General; Finance, General; and International Relations and Affairs.
+The average freshman retention rate, an indicator of student satisfaction, is 84.8 percent.

 |Student gender distribution|